 As a release from the anxiety I was feeling

 For what we had lost and the lives lost too

 But also for the days of my past.

-I was 15 in 1982, when the term Gay Related Immune Deficiency (GRID) was termed to name a mystery illness that Gay men in San Francisco were dying from.
+I was 15 in 1982, when the term Gay Related Immune Deficiency (GRID) was coined to name a mystery illness that Gay men in San Francisco were dying from.

 This, of course, we know now to be HIV/AIDS.

 This mystery virus travelled quickly to our disco balled bars and our fun filled beds

 Men were getting sick and dying all around me.